lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 Here are the steps that we have to follow to create the Firmware Image File...

-1. Modify the GCC Linker Script for our firmware to include the Image Header
+1. __Modify the GCC Linker Script__ for our firmware to include the Image Header

-1. Build our firmware with the modified Linker Script to create a Firmware ELF File
+1. Build our firmware with the modified Linker Script to create a __Firmware ELF File__

-1. Convert the ELF file to a Firmware BIN File with `arm-none-eabi-objcopy`
+1. Convert the ELF file to a __Firmware BIN File__ with `arm-none-eabi-objcopy`

-1. Convert the BIN file to a Firmware Image File with MCUBoot's `imgtool.py` script
+1. Convert the BIN file to a __Firmware Image File__ with MCUBoot's `imgtool.py` script

+Thus the flow goes like this...

+Build Firmware with Modified Linker Script -> Firmware ELF File -> Firmware BIN File -> Firmware Image File

+_How shall we modify the GCC Linker Script for our firmware to include the Image Header?_

+???

+_How shall we convert the Firmware ELF file to a Firmware BIN File?_

+???

+_How shall we convert the Firmware BIN file to a Firmware Image File?_

+???

 MCUBoot provides a script `imgtool.py` ([located here](https://github.com/JuulLabs-OSS/mcuboot/tree/master/scripts)) that generates a Firmware Image using the Firmware ELF File produced by the GCC Compiler.